-An important note: Taking part in the Blood Cancer Prevention of Progression Clinic (BCPC) research study is voluntary.
+An important note: Taking part in the Center for Prevention of Progression of Blood Cancers (CPOP) research study is voluntary.
 Instead of being in this research study, you may continue to obtain your clinical care without participating in the study.
 Your decision not to participate will not affect your clinical care in any way.

 The research study seeks to perform research tests on specimens obtained during the course of clinical care, bank the specimens and material derived from the specimens, and link the specimen data to clinical data.
 It also seeks to obtain blood and a buccal swab or mouthwash for germline genomic testing, bank this material and the DNA derived from it, share de-identified genomic data with other investigators or centralized repositories.
 Finally, it seeks to permit providers to see the results of these research tests and permit re-contact for potential treatment or clinical trial enrollment opportunities.